liatrio/tag-o11y-quick-start-manifests/README.md

 To deploy the basic set of configuration with the LGTM stack and a Gateway Open Telemetry collector using **Tilt** - a Microservice Deployment Engine - run `make`.

 ## Gateway Collector
-The gateway collector is created using an  Open Telemetry Collector fork that Liatrio maintains called the Liatrio Otel Collector.
-The gateway collector is configured to receive, process, and export the 3 keys of Observability, metrics, logs and traces.
+The gateway collector is created using an  OpenTelemetry Collector distribution that Liatrio maintains called the Liatrio OTel Collector.
+The gateway collector is configured to receive, process, and export the three observability signals;  metrics, logs and traces.

 It is able to...